-In private practice Ms. Kazenoff has successfully represented clients against the IRS and New York State in the complete abatement of Responsible Person Liability Assessments under the withholding tax provisions, including abatements in separate cases involving officers in the offending corporations, in the amounts of $2,000,000 and $300,000.
-She has reached favorable payment agreements for both corporate and individual officers liable for withholding taxes in separate cases where over $1.5 million and $2 million was owed, respectively, and in cases involving sales taxes owed of over $1.5 million.
-She has reached favorable settlements involving New York State residency issues.
-She has resolved cases for numerous clients involving both Offers and Installment Payment Agreements with both the IRS and New York State Collection Divisions.
+She has reached favorable settlements involving Sales Tax assessments of over $6 million for a large corporation, saving over $4 million for the client; favorable settlement agreements for both corporate and individual officers liable for withholding taxes in separate cases where over $1.7 million and $2 million was owed, respectively, and sales taxes owed of over $1.5 million.
+She has reached favorable settlements involving New York State residency issues resulting in "no change" residency audits and she has resolved cases for numerous clients involving both Offers and Installment Payment Agreements with both the IRS and New York State Collection Divisions.
 She has favorably resolved cases in pending court cases, saving thousands in litigation costs for her clients.
 She has successfully represented clients in the abatements of penalties in various situations involving hundreds of thousands of dollars, including late filing, late payment and negligence penalty cases due to reasonable cause.
 She has favorably settled collection cases with both the IRS and New York State involving high profile individuals and businesses, including a $17 million options case.
 She has negotiated favorable settlements with both the IRS and Department of Labor involving pension plan qualification and compliance issues.
 She successfully challenged a $1.3 million adjustment against a non-profit corporation.
 She has successfully represented clients in the releases of levies and liens, negotiated installment payment agreements and offers in compromise, and in some cases collection activity was stayed altogether due to lack of collection potential.
 She has also negotiated favorable settlements and achieved "no change" results in a number of IRS and NYS examinations.

 Internal Revenue Service Office of Chief Counsel experience and notable cases: